-Trauma injuries include gunshot wounds, stab wounds, knife injuries, crush injuries, concussions, and so forth.
-These injuries don’t happen so often, but they are the ones you better be prepared for!
+Trauma injuries include gunshot wounds, stab wounds, knife injuries, crush injuries, concussions, etc. These injuries don’t happen so often, but they are the ones you better be prepared for!

-To improve your first aid skills, I recommend focusing on trauma injury training.
-Unfortunately, it is rather difficult to find courses on this.
+I recommend focusing on trauma injury training to improve your first aid skills.
+Unfortunately, it isn’t easy to find courses on this.
 Here are some places you might find a specialized trauma first aid course: